 8. Right to object

 Pursuant to Art.
 21 section 1 GDPR, you have the right to object to processing activities based on Art.
 6 section 1 letter e) or letter f) GDPR on grounds relating to your particular situation.
 If we process your personal data for the purpose of direct marketing, you may object to such processing pursuant to Art.
 21 section 2 and section 3 GDPR.

 9. Data protection officer

-You can contact our data protection officer via the following address: firstname.lastname@example.org.
+You can contact the data protection officer of Landwärme GmbH via the following details: